michellesh/quartz/content/write-your-own-led-code/setup-environment.md

 If you see "hello world!" printing every 1 second in your Serial monitor, it's working!
 YOU DID IT! :) It might not be obvious, but this "hello world" code is running on your Rainbow Clock's ESP32.

-(If you see text but it's random characters/jargon, make sure you select "9600 baud" on the bottom right of the serial monitor.
+(If you see text but it's random characters/jargon, make sure you select "9600 baud" on the right side of the serial monitor.
 9600 should be the default.)

 Now that you know how to upload code to the Rainbow Clock, you can start writing your more fun LED code!